Battle of Brentford (1016): Aftermath

 While Edmund was in Wessex raising a new army Cnut renewed the siege of London, but was again unsuccessful.
 The Anglo-Saxon Chronicle describes Edmund as raising an army from "the entire English nation".
 This army pursued Cnut into Kent where Eadric forsook Cnut, and from where Cnut crossed the Thames into Essex and began raiding Mercia.
 Edmund would overtake Cnut at the battle of Assandun on 18 October 1016, which was a victory for Cnut.
 Edmund and Cnut made peace at Alney in Gloucestershire with Cnut taking control of the area north of the Thames and the promise of a payment to his army, while Edmund held Wessex.
 London also came to a settlement with Cnut, providing payment and winter quarters.
 When Edmund died on 30 November 1016 Cnut gained the whole kingdom.

-In 1017 Cnut married Aethelred's widow, Emma of Normandy.
+In 1017 Cnut married Æthelred's widow, Emma of Normandy.
 After his death in 1035 Emma tried to make her son, Harthacnut, king of England, and he would rule jointly with Harold Harefoot, Cnut's son by his first wife, until 1037 when Emma and Harthacnut were exiled from England.

 A monument to historical events in Brentford, including the 1016 battle, stands outside the County court in Brentford.